AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Uninsured Motorists

-If you are the victim of a hit-and-run, uninsured and underinsured motorist coverage can cover bodily injury and property damage.
+If you are the victim of a hit-and-run in Connecticut, uninsured and underinsured motorist coverage can cover bodily injury and property damage.
 If the other party is uninsured, you will receive reimbursement.
-Unfortunately, if you’re an accident victim, you can’t stack coverage within single and multiple policies.1 Stacking consists of combining coverage limits for several vehicles.
+Unfortunately, if you’re an accident victim, you can’t stack coverage within single and multiple policies.4 Stacking consists of combining coverage limits for several vehicles, and is allowed in some states.

 DUI Laws